piccard21/busy-load/README.md

 ### Hint

-The overlay will get an absolute position, so if your caller element has a position of *static*, busy-load will turn it to relative.
+The overlay will get an absolute position, so if your caller element has a position of *static*, busy-load will turn it to *relative*.

 ## Installation